 What do Wayne Gretzky, Dominik Hasek, P.K.
 Subban, and Connor McDavid all have in common?
 Outside of all being all-time great hockey players, you may say not all that much.
 Some are big and strong and physical.
 Some are agile and technically gifted.
 Some just stop shots better than anyone else.

-What they all have in common though when you look a little deeper, are the base traits that make up a great hockey player.
+What they all have in common though when you look a little deeper, are the base traits that make up a good hockey player.
 No matter who you are or what position you play, if you have, or work on developing these 6 traits, anyone can be on their way to being a great player.

 1. Good Technique